 At a recent multiple sclerosis (MS) conference, the topic of MS and sex came up.
 It was discussed for about 23 seconds.
 Later on, a well-known neurologist pulled me aside.
 He quietly said, “Melissa, do MS patients really care about sex?”
 I wanted to turn those 23 seconds at the conference into a 23-hour teaching experience right then.
 Instead, I simply replied, “Yes…and intimacy.”

 I understand the conflict in his question.
 Sex, intimacy, and MS may seem like opposites, like sweet and sour.
 Research has shown people with MS care deeply about enhancing and regaining their sexual function.
 They want to bring feelings of intimacy back into their lives.
 And so do their partners.

 For many, MS may be linked to physical and emotional pain.
 MS may also lead to isolation and distance between people.
 As MS progresses, it may also produce a diminished sex drive, a change in body image, and a change in roles in a relationship.
 The independent breadwinner and care partner may suddenly be dependent upon the care of another.
 Being diagnosed with MS doesn’t make people very happy—let alone put people in the mood to be intimate.
 Keep in mind that everyone’s MS is different.
 Be sure to speak with your doctor about questions regarding intimacy.

-Sexual impairment may be attributed to symptoms associated with MS. These include impaired sensation, chronic pain, fatigue, spasticity, bladder and bowel issues, tingling, concentration, and symptoms related to mood.
+Sexual impairment may be attributed to symptoms associated with MS. These include impaired sensation, pain, fatigue, spasticity, bladder and bowel issues, tingling, concentration, and symptoms related to mood.

 Psychosocial factors may also affect people’s ability to experience a gratifying sex life and meaningful relationships.
 For instance, poor body image, low self-esteem, feelings such as self-consciousness, embarrassment, fear, loss, and mood disorders.